They’re short, they’re fluffy, and this is known for being companions that no owner should go without.

 Like people, dogs have varied diets, and they don’t eat the same amount of food.
-Obviously, a high active dog needs more food than the average relaxed, couch potato dog.
+Obviously, a highly active dog needs more food than the average relaxed, couch potato dog.

-Keep your Swedish Cattle Dog in good shape via feeding them two times a day and measuring their food rather than keeping food out at all times.
+Keep your Swedish Cattle Dog in good shape by feeding them two times a day and measuring their food rather than keeping food out at all times.

 If you can’t decide if your dog is overweight, give them the hands-on test and eye test.
 Start by looking down on him; you should be able to see their waist.